 Below are forms for photography cards, show results cards, and the popular tube and table labels.

 There are no official ADS Photography Show forms.
-Below are sample Entry Cards and Results Cards that have been used in National and local shows.
+Below are sample Photography Show Template for Rules and Classes, Entry Cards, and Results Cards that have been used in National and local shows.
 The National Photography Show Chair has the prerogative to use these cards or provide an entry card and show results form of their choosing.

 - Photography Show Results Cards There are six results cards per sheet.